git/git.github.io/rev_news/drafts/edition-12.md

 > using it.
 Having looked at it in more detail, I'm more in favor than
 > ever of removing it.

 and then sent a patch to "drop support for git-over-rsync".
-Ths patch, on top of explaning the above, contains:
+This patch, on top of explaning the above, contains:

 > We never made an official deprecation notice in the release
 > notes for git's rsync protocol, but the tutorial has marked